King Crimson: 1967–1968: Giles, Giles and Fripp

-In August 1967, brothers Michael and Peter Giles, drummer and singer/bassist respectively and pro musicians in working bands since their mid-teens in Dorset, England, advertised for a "singing organist" to join a group they were forming.
-Fellow Dorset musician Robert Fripp – a guitarist who neither played organ nor sang – responded, and Giles, Giles and Fripp was born.
-The trio recorded several quirky singles and one eclectic album, The Cheerful Insanity of Giles, Giles and Fripp.
-They hovered on the edge of success, and even made a television appearance, but were never able to make a commercial breakthrough.
+In August 1967, brothers Michael and Peter Giles, drummer and singer/bassist respectively, and professional musicians in working bands since their mid-teens in Dorset, England, advertised for a "singing organist" to join a new group they were forming.
+Fellow Dorset musician Robert Fripp – a guitarist who neither sang or played organ – responded, and Giles, Giles and Fripp was born.
+The trio signed to Deram Records and recorded one album, The Cheerful Insanity of Giles, Giles and Fripp, released in 1968.
+They hovered on the edge of success, but were never able to make a commercial breakthrough.

 Attempting to expand their sound, the three recruited Ian McDonald on keyboards and woodwinds.
-McDonald brought along two new participants: his then-girlfriend, former Fairport Convention singer Judy Dyble, whose brief tenure with the group ended when the two split, and lyricist, roadie, and art strategist Peter Sinfield, with whom he had been writing songs – a partnership initiated when McDonald had said to Sinfield (regarding his band Creation), "Peter, I have to tell you that your band is hopeless, but you write some great words.
+McDonald brought along two other participants: his then-girlfriend, former Fairport Convention singer Judy Dyble, whose brief tenure with the group ended when the two split, and lyricist, roadie, and art strategist Peter Sinfield, with whom he had been writing songs – a partnership initiated when McDonald had said to Sinfield (regarding his band Creation), "Peter, I have to tell you that your band is hopeless, but you write some great words.
 Would you like to get together on a couple of songs?"
-Fripp, meanwhile, saw Clouds at the Marquee Club in London, which spurred him to incorporate classically inspired melodies into his writing and utilise improvisation to find new ideas.
+Fripp, meanwhile, saw Clouds at the Marquee Club in London, which spurred him to incorporate classical-inspired melodies into his writing and utilise improvisation to find new ideas.

 No longer interested in Peter Giles's more whimsical pop songs, Fripp recommended that his old friend, fellow guitarist and singer Greg Lake, could join to replace either Peter or Fripp himself.
 Peter Giles later called it one of Fripp's "cute political moves".
-According to Michael Giles, his brother had become disillusioned with the band's lack of success and departed before Fripp suggested Lake to fill Peter Giles's position as bassist and singer.
+According to Michael Giles, his brother had become disillusioned with the band's lack of success and departed before Fripp ever made this suggestion.